Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 First it's necessary to create an account in AWS or use an existing one.

-Once we have our AWS account, it's necesary to **[create a secret key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)** on aws.
+Once we have our AWS account, it's necessary to **[create a secret key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)** on aws.

 ![Create secret key] (/media/posts/terraform-aws-wso2-esb-docker-sample/aws-iam-create-access-key.png)

-This secret key and password will allow to access AWS with the APIs.
+This secret key and password will allow to access AWS with the [Amazon EC2 API](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html), and internally [Terraform](https://terraform.io/) uses it.

 # Use of terraform

-Terraform can be installed [following the instructions](https://www.terraform.io/intro/getting-started/install.html), but we can avoid it using a docker image doing a search in the **[Docker Hub](https://hub.docker.com/)**.
-Using a [docker image](https://hub.docker.com/r/uzyexe/terraform/) it's not needed to install additional software in your computer, and it also allows to use terraform in unsupported operating systems.
-In a team everybody will use the same version of terraform if we specify it in the execution scripts.
+[Terraform](https://terraform.io/) can be installed [following the instructions](https://www.terraform.io/intro/getting-started/install.html), but we can avoid it using a [Docker](https://www.docker.com/) image doing a search in the **[Docker Hub](https://hub.docker.com/)**.
+Using a [docker image](https://hub.docker.com/r/uzyexe/terraform/) it's not needed to install additional software in your computer, and it also allows to use [Terraform](https://terraform.io/) in unsupported operating systems.
+In a team everybody will use the same version of [Terraform](https://terraform.io/) if we specify it in the execution scripts.

-To obtain the docker image, we can pull it, in this case:
+To obtain the [Docker](https://www.docker.com/) image, we can pull it, in this case:

 ```sh
 docker pull uzyexe/terraform